TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 You can see that from iteration 20 it stopped decreasing.
 This is the iteration that we are going to select to continue.

 You can also see the resolution at each iteration in the RELION GUI, in the log window.
-Double click on the log window and it will pop-up.
-You will be able to scroll through the log, and check the resolution.
+Double click on the log window and it will pop up.
+You will be able to scroll through the log and check the resolution.

 <a href="/imgs/27_class8.png" data-lightbox="image-gallery">
   <img src="/imgs/27_class8.png" alt="Processing Workflow" style="width:60%;">